Last Updated on May 16, 2023 by Matt

 They will mostly come in yellow or orange, and sometimes in white.

-The effect of reflective stickers on safety at night is not really great, but it’s much better for a scooter to have them than not, as they are a very simple component (you can even add them yourself) and there are no downsides to them.
+The effect of reflective stickers on safety at night is not great, but a scooter should have them rather than not, as they are a very simple component (you can even add them yourself) and there are no downsides to them.

 Why do most electric scooters have poor lighting?